smallstep/clients/README.md

 Use one of these clients if you need to write a custom integration with `step-ca` that authenticates X.509 certificate requests on behalf of your users.

 **These clients are not designed to be used directly by end users.** Their use of an unencrypted JWK for the [JWK provisioner](https://smallstep.com/docs/step-ca/provisioners#jwk) gives these clients too much power.
-For end user applications, we recommend using the [OIDC provisioner](https://smallstep.com/docs/step-ca/provisioners/#oauthoidc-single-sign-on).
+For direct end user applications, we recommend using the [OIDC provisioner](https://smallstep.com/docs/step-ca/provisioners/#oauthoidc-single-sign-on) if possible.
 Alternatively, you could modify this code to interactively ask for a JWK password to decrypt the JWK used by the CA.

 The examples in this repository let you **delegate CA authentication or access control to a custom service** that will request TLS certificates on behalf of its clients.